Sensitivity to Axion-like Particle dark matter with very-high-energy gamma-ray observations of Active Galactic Nuclei located behind Galaxy Clusters: Results

 In order to explore our ability to reconstruct an ALP signal present in the data, we inject an ALP-photon conversion signal for the coupling value $g_{a\gamma\gamma}^{\rm inj}$ in each of the considered objects.
 We attempt then to reconstruct the coupling $g_{a\gamma\gamma}^{\rm reco}$ by maximizing the likelihood following the procedure described in Sec.~\ref{sec:stat_method}.
 The results of this analysis are shown in Fig.~\ref{fig:res_performance}.
 Firstly, we show our ability to reconstruct the signal in the absence of systematic uncertainties.
 For an ALP mass of 7$\times$10$^{-8}$ eV, the coupling values above $10^{-12}$~GeV$^{-1}$ can be recovered with a bias better than 4\% in the considered coupling range.
 For lower values of couplings, only upper limits can be derived.
 It highlights that the statistical uncertainty on the recovery of the ALP-photon coupling across the values we show is considerable.
 In order to further explore the reconstruction power, we inject a known ALP signal into the mock data and explore our ability to reconstruct it in the presence of 20\% systematic uncertainties on the flux normalisation.
 For an injected ALP-photon coupling value $g_{a\gamma\gamma}^{\rm inj}$ = 2$\times$10$^{-12}$ GeV$^{-1}$, the 1$\sigma$ band increases by 14\% compared to the case with statistical uncertainty only.

 Finally, Figure~\ref{fig:summaryplot} shows the expected sensitivity reached by combined mock observations by H.E.S.S., MAGIC and VERITAS in light of the present constraints from a wealth of approaches, from dedicated experiments such as CAST and SHAFT to astrophysical searches in X rays (e.g., Chandra) and gamma rays (e.g, \lat, and IACTs), radio observations of pulsars, and haloscopes, extracted for Ref.~\cite{axionlimits} and references therein.
 Our approach enables to probe yet uncovered region of the parameter space where ALP can comprise all the DM, with the strongest sensitivity reached at $g_{a\gamma\gamma}$ = 5$\times$10$^{-13}$ GeV$^{-1}$ for an ALP mass of $m_a = 2\times$10$^{-8}$\,eV.
+The region of the parameter space where ALPs can account for the observed cold dark matter abundance via the vacuum misalignment mechanism, assuming an initial misalignment angle $\theta_i = \mathcal{O}(1)$ and standard cosmology is given by the thick dashed line.
+Below this line ALPs can constitute up to a 100\% of cold dark matter varying the initial misalignment angle and allowing a variation of the ALP mass with temperature~\cite{Arias:2012az,Ringwald:2012hr}.